West Meadows

 West Meadows is a neighborhood located in the New Tampa district of Tampa, Florida.
 The estimated population stands at 2,381.

 Geography

 West Meadows is located at latitude 28.148 north and longitude 82.382 west.
 The elevation is 46 feet above sea level.
 It is bordered by Bruce B. Downs Boulevard to the east and much of Interstate 75 to the west.

 Demographics

 The median income for the neighborhood is $67,183, which is above citywide average.

-In the neighborhood the population was spread out, with 26.9% under the age of 20, 42.8% from 20 to 39, 24.3% from 40 to 59, and 6.1% who were 60 years of age or older.
+Of the neighborhoods residents, 26.9% were under the age of 20, 42.8% were aged from 20 to 39, 24.3% from 40 to 59, and 6.1% were 60 years of age or older.

 Education

 West Meadows is served by Hillsborough County Public Schools, which serves the city of Tampa and Hillsborough County.
 Clark Elementary is located within the neighborhood.